 During Manifesta 11, Cabaret Voltaire was transformed into a guildhall for artists called Cabaret der Künstler – Zunfthaus Voltaire.
 Participating artists were invited to devise a performance in response to the festival theme - interrogating the nature of work.

-In Anti-Work, the artist read out the last 50 emails sent from her seven email inboxes.
-Uncensored and unexplained, this reading exposed the triviality and repetitiveness of office life.
-Framing contemporary 'work' as a result of the capitalist crisis.
-The artist points to a new layer of jobs, designed to expand the middle classes so as to spur over-consumption and over-production, through an influx of menial managerial roles serving no crucial purpose.
-The artist questions the meaningfulness of such employment and despairs of a life spent sending routine emails in a futile and self perpetuating cycle devised only to serve the capitalists' interests.
+In Anti-Work, I read out the last 50 emails sent to my (at the time) seven email inboxes.
+Uncensored and unexplained, this reading aimed to exposed the triviality and repetitiveness of working life.
+The work performed David Graeber's writings on 'Bullshit Jobs' – a layer of jobs designed to expand the middle classes so as to spur consumption and production, through an influx of menial managerial roles serving no purpose.
+My work questions the meaningfulness of my employment and despairs of a life spent sending routine emails in a self perpetuating cycle devised to serve the interests of capitalism.

 In line with the ethos of the Cabaret Voltaire, no documentation of this work exists.
 I was awarded a business card marking me as a member of the Artists Guild.
 The performance took place in July 2016 in Zurich.